unclechu/place-cursor-at/README.md

 ## Xinerama note

-By default it appears and do its stuff on display where is your mouse cursor.
+By default it appears and do its stuff on display where your mouse cursor is.
 But you can specify which display it should appear on:

 ```bash
 $ place-cursor-at 1
 ```

-Or on third diplay:
+Or on third display:
 ```bash
 $ place-cursor-at 3
 ```